- Applied Physics Graduate Courses

 Graduate students in Applied Physics develop their own course of study and research with the guidance and advice of faculty members in the areas of their research interests.
-Courses are typically selected from listings in Applied Physics, in the School of Engineering & Applied Science, and the Department of Physics.
+Courses are typically selected from listings in the School of Engineering & Applied Science and the Department of Physics.

-The Department of Applied Physics is no longer part of the School of Engineering and Applied Science and will be granting a Ph.D. in Applied Physics to students entering in fall 2011 or later.
-The requirements of the Ph.D. program have not changed and may still be found in the Qualification Procedure for Applied Physics.
+The requirements of the Ph.D. program may be found in the Qualification Procedure for Applied Physics.
 Twelve term courses, normally completed in the first two years, are required for the Ph.D. program.
 The discussion below applies to the Ph.D. program.
 The course requirements are outlined in the Qualification Procedure booklet.